Alazka2k/Short-Video-Creator-Simplified/Readme.md

 - If you encounter issues with the microservices architecture, ensure that all import paths have been updated correctly in each service
 - When running tests, make sure you're using the correct paths for input files (like CSV, JSON, and TXT files) as they may have changed in the new structure
 - If you encounter "Module not found" errors, double-check that all dependencies are correctly listed in the `package.json` file and that you've run `npm install` after making any changes
+- If requests to the API Gateway are not being routed correctly, check the `server.js` file in the `api-gateway` directory and ensure all routes are properly configured

 ## Contributing